Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

 Trotter-based approaches guarantee stepwise convergence, yet {computation of} $A_j$ relies on heuristic measures.
 Each $A_j$ is obtained by solving a linear system $S\vec{a} = c^{-1/2}\vec{b}$, where $c$ and each element of $S, \vec{b}$ requires {estimation} of expectation values subject to shot noise.
 Ref.~\cite{huang2023efficient} establishes measurement lower bounds in terms of normalization factor $c$, vector norm $\norm{\vec{b}}$, and matrix condition number $\norm{S^{-1}}$.
 However, the cumulative measurement cost remains not characterized since these parameters depend on $t_j$.
 This is problematic as $c$ would decay exponentially with $t_j$, potentially requiring exponentially many measurements for large evolution times.

+The manifold scheme represents a recently developed approach for Strategy~\nref{enum:ite state}, first introduced in Ref.~\cite{gluza2026double}.
+This scheme treats the preparation of ITE states as a minimization problem of a cost function on a Riemannian manifold, providing stronger theoretical guarantees than the variational and Trotter schemes, as analyzed in Refs.~\cite{gluza2026double, zander2025role, suzuki2025doublebracket, mcmahon2025equating}.
+Nevertheless, for long evolution times, these methods either require large circuit depths or encounter the same limitations as the variational scheme.

-Strategy~\nref{enum:ite op} includes quantum approaches~\cite{liu2021probabilistic, kosugi2022imaginarytime, silva2023fragmented, chan2023simulating} that prepare the ITE operator with theoretical guarantees.
+Strategy~\nref{enum:ite op} includes quantum approaches~\cite{liu2021probabilistic, kosugi2022imaginarytime, silva2023fragmented, chan2023simulating, yi2025probabilistic} that prepare the ITE operator with partial theoretical guarantees.
 These approaches directly implement the (fragmented) ITE operator using sequences of large quantum gates interleaved with post-selections on ancilla qubits.
 The success probability of the post-selections, and thus the overall algorithm, decays exponentially with increasing $\tau$.
-Our work follows Strategy~\nref{enum:ite op} and solves this decay problem, as shown in the next section.
+Our work follows Strategy~\nref{enum:ite op} and solves this decay problem{.
+Existing algorithms that contains theorectical analysis on the imaginary time evolution problem are summarized in Table~\ref{tab:ite}.}

-\section{Preparation of ITE state}
+\subsection{Preparation of ITE state}

 ~ Quantum signal processing (QSP) was firstly introduced in Ref.~\cite{low2016methodology}, which showed that interleaving single-qubit rotation gates enables polynomial transformations of a scalar input $x$.
 Subsequent generalizations have extended QSP to multi-qubit frameworks~\cite{gilyen2019quantum, wang2023quantum, motlagh2024generalized, odake2023universal, sunderhauf2023generalized}, allowing transformations of input matrices embedded within quantum gates.
 Given the Hamiltonian eigenvalues normalized to the interval $[-1,1]$, the ITE operator is an exponential transformation of the unitary $U_H=\exp(-iH)$ via a naively chosen target function $f(x)=e^{\tau x}/e^\tau$.
 Imaginary-time evolution can therefore be implemented by QSP-based frameworks.